nelson-vieira/masters-thesis/masters-thesis/app/docs/user_stories.md

 ## List of User Stories

-As an end user, I want several IoT devices to be displayed so that I can see how many are nearby.
+As an end user, I want several IoT devices to be displayed so that I can see how many IoT devices are nearby.

 As an end user, I want to be able to select a specific IoT device so that I can see more detailed information.